 Business Development:

 Affiliate may, from time to time, enter into Purchase and Sale Agreements (hereafter, “PSA”) with Factoring Clients and thereafter assign to Transfac, the PSA.
-For purposes of this Agreement a Factoring Client is a person or entity who enters into a PSA with Affiliate directly as a result of a Affiliate’s efforts, and Affiliate sells, assigns and transfers the PSA to Transfac.
-A PSA is the agreement entered into between Affiliate and Factoring Client a form of which is attached as Schedule 1, including, without limitation, all documents related thereto, any guaranty or credit enhancement supporting any of the obligations as detailed in any such documents and all collateral securing any of the foregoing and Affiliate may not modify or otherwise alter any part of the PSA and all documents related thereto.
+For purposes of this Agreement a Factoring Client is a person or entity who enters into a PSA with Affiliate directly as a result of Affiliate’s efforts, and Affiliate sells, assigns and transfers the PSA to Transfac.
+A PSA is the agreement entered into between Affiliate and Factoring Client, a form of which is attached as Schedule 1, including, without limitation, all documents related thereto, any guaranty or credit enhancement supporting any of the obligations as detailed in any such documents and all collateral securing any of the foregoing.
+Affiliate may not modify or otherwise alter any part of the PSA and all documents related thereto.

 Affiliate will only use an Application and a Proposal Letter for a prospective Factoring Client which has been previously approved by Transfac, although Affiliate may set the financial rates.
 For purposes of this Agreement, an Application means the form approved by Transfac in which a prospective client provides information as requested by Transfac for the purpose of entering into a PSA and a Proposal Letter is a letter to a prospective client which offers a PSA to a prospective client.
 Any promotional materials which uses Transfac’s of Affiliate’s name or likeness must be approved in advance by the other Party.
-Transfac will conduct all needed due diligence in regard to prospective Factoring Clients and Affiliate will not be entitled to any portion of any due diligence fees which may arise.
+Transfac will conduct all needed due diligence in regard to prospective Factoring Clients and Affiliate will not be entitled to any portion of any due diligence fees which may arise, unless Affiliate collects due diligence fees in addition to due diligence fees being charged by Transfac.
+Any such additional due diligence fees shall be retained by Affiliate.
 Affiliate shall provide Transfac with sufficient information about the prospective client that Transfac may reasonably request.
-Affiliate may only negotiate the Contract Term of a PSA provided that such Contract Term is not less than one year, or the financing rates as provided for in Section 5 of its PSA, directly with the prospective client.
 Transfac and Affiliate shall agree on a case by case basis whether negotiations with respect to a prospective client, the PSA or any of the related documents beyond what is expressly authorized by this Agreement will be conducted solely by Transfac.

 Affiliate shall enter into a Participation Agreement with Transfac with respect to each Factor Client in a form as provided for in Schedule 2.

-Affiliate shall present to Transfac at least one client who becomes a Factoring Client within 60 days from the date this Agreement is first entered into, which Factoring Client shall have a minimum of at least $250,000 in monthly purchasers under the Factoring Agreement, throughout the term of the Factoring Agreement.
-Thereafter, commencing every 90 days after the initial 60 days (a “Quarterly Review Period”), Affiliate shall present to Transfac at least one client who becomes a Factoring Client during each and every Quarterly Review Period, and at least one Factoring Client which is presented to Transfac during each Quarterly Review Period shall have a minimum of at least $250,000 in monthly purchases under the Factoring Agreement, throughout the term of the Factoring Agreement.
+Affiliate shall present to Transfac at least one client who becomes a Factoring Client within 120days from the date this Agreement is first entered into, which Factoring Client shall have a minimum of at least $200,000 in monthly purchases under the Factoring Agreement, throughout the term of the Factoring Agreement.
+Thereafter, commencing every 90 days after the initial 120 days (a “Quarterly Review Period”), Affiliate shall present to Transfac at least one client who becomes a Factoring Client during each and every Quarterly Review Period, and at least one Factoring Client which is presented to Transfac during each Quarterly Review Period shall have a minimum of at least $100,000 in monthly purchases under the Factoring Agreement, throughout the term of the Factoring Agreement.